 Continuance

 The following minimum requirements govern a student’s continuance in a graduate program.
-A student is also obligated to meet all additional requirements as delineated in the handbook of the student’s graduate program.
+A student is obligated to meet all additional requirements as delineated in the handbook of the student’s graduate program.
 The following actions affect a student’s continuance within a graduate program.
-Additional details are presented later in this section.

 Probation occurs when a student’s cumulative grade point average (GPA) falls below 3.00.

-Suspension status occurs when a student cannot raise their GPA within 12 months of being placed on probation.
+Suspension occurs when a student cannot raise their GPA within four nonstandard (e.g., eight-week) terms or two standard (e.g., 15-week) terms of being placed on probation.
 Suspended graduate students are unable to enroll in graduate courses.

-Reinstatement processes are available for reinstatement from suspension for Degree-Seeking Students, Non-Degree Students, and other unaffiliated learners (details provided below).
+Reinstatement from suspension is available for Degree-Seeking Students, Non-Degree Students, and other unaffiliated learners (details provided below).

-Separation status occurs when a student withdraws voluntarily from a graduate program.
+Separation occurs when a student withdraws voluntarily from a graduate program.

-Deactivation status occurs when a student fails to register for three or more consecutive semesters (including summers) without approval, such as an approved leave of absence, medical or military leave, or other university-sanctioned exceptions.
+Deactivation occurs if a student fails to register for three or more consecutive terms. without programmatic approval, such as an approved leave of absence.

-Reactivation
+Reactivation occurs when a student has been granted permission to re-enroll in a program.
+Processes are available following deactivation for Degree-Seeking Students, Non-Degree Students, and other unaffiliated learners.

-Dismissal may occur for a variety of academic reasons (identified by programs in their Student Handbooks and Catalog) or for infractions committed against the Code of Student Conduct.
+Dismissal may occur for a variety of academic reasons identified by programs in their Student Handbooks and Catalog or for violations of the Code of Student Conduct.
+Dismissed students are removed from their academic programs and are not eligible to re-apply to the program for 8 years.

 Students who are placed on probation are still eligible to participate in all extracurricular activities as governed by the rules of the specific activity.
 However, students who are separated, deactivated, suspended, or dismissed from a graduate program are ineligible to participate in any extracurricular activities offered by the University.